Celestial317/automated-code-correction/README.md

 # Automated Code Correction System

-This project implements a multi-agent system using LangChain and Gemini/OpenAI LLMs to automatically repair buggy Python programs from the QuixBugs benchmark.
+This project implements a multi-agent system using LangChain and Gemini LLMs to repair buggy Python programs from the QuixBugs benchmark automatically.
 The system iteratively generates, validates, and fixes buggy code using LLM agents.

 ## Features